-Name Bit Field Rd/ Wr Description Rsvd 15:13 Rd Reserved.
+Name Bit Field Rd/ Wr Description Rsvd 15:14 Rd Reserved.
 Read as zero.
+HDMI_RESERVED_2 13 Rd Reserved for future possible HDMI use.
 HDMI_MODE 12 Rd HDMI Mode.
 When set to one, the HDCP Receiver has transitioned from DVI Mode to HDMI Mode.
 This has occurred because the HDCP Receiver has detected HDMI bus conditions on the link.
 This bit must not be cleared when the HDCP Transmitter and HDCP Receiver are connected and both are operating in an active HDMI mode.
 This bit must be cleared upon power-up, reset, unplug or plug of an HDCP Transmitter or anytime that the HDCP Receiver has not seen at least one Data Island within 30 video frames.
 MAX_CASCADE_EXCEEDED.
 11 Rd Topology error indicator.
 When set to one, more than seven levels of video repeater have been cascaded together.
 DEPTH 10:8 Rd Three-bit repeater cascade depth.
 This value gives the number of attached levels through the connection topology.
 MAX_DEVS_EXCEEDED 7 Rd Topology error indicator.
-When set to one, more than 127 downstream devices are attached.
-DEVICE_COUNT 6:0 Rd Total number of attached devices.
+When set to one, more than 127 downstream devices, or the capacity of the KSV Fifo, are attached.
+DEVICE_COUNT 6:0 Rd Total number of attached downstream devices.
 Always zero for HDCP Receivers.
-HDCP Repeater count does not include the HDCP Repeater.
+This count does not include the HDCP Repeater itself, but only downstream devices downstream from the HDCP Repeater.